 Challenge Your Breath Test Results with a DUI Lawyer’s Help

 The Law Office of Gabriel & Gabriel is your source for competent DUI defense in West Palm Beach and surrounding areas.
-Attorney Brian P. Gabriel has fought DUI charges for more than 30 years and specializes in challenging the Intoxilyzer 8000.
-He has led the movement to disqualify results from the Intoxilyzer 8000 as evidence due to the myriad issues with the machines and their human operators.
+Criminal Defense Attorney Brian Gabriel has fought DUI charges for more than 30 years and specializes in challenging the Intoxilyzer 8000.
+He has worked to disqualify results from the Intoxilyzer 8000 as evidence due to the myriad issues with the machines and their human operators.